MicrosoftDocs/azure-devops-docs/docs/organizations/billing/try-additional-features-vs.md

 ms.manager: douge
 ms.author: chcomley
 author: chcomley
-ms.date: 10/29/2018
+ms.date: 11/14/2018
 monikerRange: 'vsts'
 ---

-# Quickstart: Start free trials for paid features and extensions for Azure DevOps
+# Quickstart: Start free trials for paid features and extensions in Azure DevOps

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-In this quickstart, you learn how to start a trial for your organization and how to keep using your extension after the trial ends.
+In this quickstart, you learn how to start a trial for your organization, as well as how to keep using your extension after the trial ends.

 There are two paid features in Azure DevOps that are offered by Microsoft that you can use free for a 30-day trial: